Pelmeshek1706/willis_2_airest/README.md

 - Single available split: `train` on the entire dataset .
 - Primary languages: Ukrainian and Russian .

+## Additional info

+**Overview.**
+Community dataset on Hugging Face for sentiment analysis over Telegram messages in Ukrainian/Russian; packaged for text classification tasks. ([huggingface.co](https://huggingface.co/datasets/YShynkarov/COSMUS))

+**Collection & consent.**
+The public dataset card does *not* provide a detailed collection protocol or consent description beyond task framing; treat content as user‑generated social media text.
+(No additional collection/consent details are stated on the card.) ([huggingface.co](https://huggingface.co/datasets/YShynkarov/COSMUS))

+**Licensing & access.**
+Released under the **MIT License** according to the dataset card.
+Reuse is broadly permitted under MIT; downstream users remain responsible for compliance with platform (Telegram) terms and any applicable laws. ([huggingface.co](https://huggingface.co/datasets/YShynkarov/COSMUS))

+**Moderation & sensitive content.**
+The card does not specify an explicit moderation process.
+As with most social‑media corpora, text may contain offensive or sensitive content; apply standard toxicity/offensive‑content screening in downstream use.
+(No moderation policy is listed on the card.) ([huggingface.co](https://huggingface.co/datasets/YShynkarov/COSMUS))

+**Intended use.**
+Benchmarks and research on sentiment classification for Ukrainian/Russian social‑media text. ([huggingface.co](https://huggingface.co/datasets/YShynkarov/COSMUS))

+**Prohibited/unsafe uses.**
+Avoid attempts to re‑identify individuals; do not infer protected attributes or make consequential decisions about people solely from model outputs.
+(General research ethics guidance; the dataset card itself does not enumerate prohibitions.) ([huggingface.co](https://huggingface.co/datasets/YShynkarov/COSMUS))

+**Known limitations.**
+Potential class imbalance; social‑media noise; unknown representativeness; lack of fine‑grained consent metadata; dataset card is sparse on collection details. ([huggingface.co](https://huggingface.co/datasets/YShynkarov/COSMUS))

+**How to cite / where to learn more.**
+Hugging Face dataset page (license/tags/language). ([huggingface.co](https://huggingface.co/datasets/YShynkarov/COSMUS))

+---

 ## Section 1.1 — Sentiment Analysis

 The main model evaluated is **YShynkarov/ukr-roberta-cosmus-sentiment**, a fine-tuned variant of `ukr-roberta` adapted specifically to Ukrainian and Russian texts.
 Additionally, several other models were tested for comparative evaluation: